 How to deodorize a memory foam pillow

 The reason you might want to wash a memory foam pillow is because it doesn’t smell fresh anymore.
-If so, you can use a pantry ingredient to solve the problem.
+If so, you can clean with baking soda to solve the problem.

 ‘Take off the pillowcase and lie the pillow on a flat surface,’ says Carl Walsh.
 ‘Sprinkle baking soda over your pillow before leaving it in direct sunlight for around two to three hours.
 Then vacuum off the baking soda thoroughly.
 It should be smelling good as new.’